jundalisay/spblist/content/en/research/keynes/general-theory/chapter-16.md

 - capital equipment
 - effective demand.

-> *Superphysics Note: Here, Keynes makes land and stock subservient to labor, different from the Classical notion that puts all three as equal.
+{{< n n="Here, Keynes makes land and stock subservient to labor, different from the Classical notion that puts all three as equal.
 Under Keynes' reasoning, money can be eased as to employ humans to make Antartica or the Sahara productive.
-This is absurd.
+This is absurd." >}}

 This is why I used the unit of labour [common-labour] as the sole physical unit needed in my economic system, apart from units of money [money-wage] and time [hour].